COVID-19 Assessment Centre

 Q. Should I be wearing a face mask?

 A. The use of non-medical masks (cloth masks) when physical distancing of 2 meters cannot be maintained may help reduce the spread of COVID-19 by pre-symptomatic and asymptomatic people.
-If you are going to wear a mask or face covering while at the Hospital, including satellite locations and will be asked to don a new procedure mask every time they enter after performing hand hygiene.
+All patients, staff, and care partners are required to wear a mask or face covering while at the Hospital, including satellite locations and will be asked to don a new procedure mask every time they enter after performing hand hygiene.
 For an example of how to use a mask, watch this video: https://youtu.be/yMiGto8Iq5Y

 Q. What can I do to help the Hospital and my community during COVID-19?